K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ![7-3-1-11]<br>
   ![7-3-1-12]<br>
   ![7-3-1-13]<br>
   On the agreement screen of the terms and conditions, (1) check the member agreement and the guidance on the (2) collection and use of personal information, and press the (3) I agree button.

   ![7-3-1-14]<br>
   Enter the basic information and select whether to receive the information and press the [Membership] button.
-Basic information must be entered to the mailing address.
+Basic information must be entered into the mailing address.

   ![7-3-1-15]<br>
   Check if the registration is completed.

   ![7-3-1-16]<br>
-  Access to the main page of [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) and click [Login] to log in.
+  Access the main page of [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) and click [Login] to log in.

   2. Apply fo Service Key<br>
   ![7-3-1-17]<br>
   On the API tour screen, you can check the list of available APIs.
 Press the [Apply] button on the right side of the API to use to proceed with the service key application process.

   ![7-3-1-18]<br>
-  On the application form completion screen, (1) fill in all required input fields, (2) accept the terms and conditions, and (3) press the [OK] button to complete the service key application process..
+  On the application form completion screen, (1) fill in all required input fields, (2) accept the terms and conditions, and (3) press the [OK] button to complete the service key application process.

   ![7-3-1-19]<br>
   The service key application registration has been completed.